textileio/community/docs/a-tour-of-textile.md

     ok
     ```

 This new account is not an existing contact.
 So, your peer will ask the network for its contact info.
-You can confirm that, yes, you'd like to add this account to your local contacts, and send it an invite to your thread.
+You can confirm that, yes, you'd like to add this account to your local contacts and send it an invite to your thread.

 !!! hint
     You just created an "account-to-account" invite, which is useful between existing account.
 "External" invites are useful when you want to invite a friend over another channel like SMS.
 See `textile invites create --help` for more.